The Agentic Help Desk for DevOps is Here - Read More ×

 2. AWS CloudFormation

 While not as fully-featured as GitLab, as an AWS product, CloudFormation integrates well with a variety of AWS services.
-AWS CloudFormation is technically free, but AWS charges for the creation of certain resources on a sliding scale with no upfront commitments.
+AWS CloudFormation is technically free.
+But AWS charges for the creation of certain resources on a sliding scale with no upfront commitments.

 3. Azure DevOps

 Azure DevOps is Microsoft’s DevOps solution native to the Azure cloud service.
-It allows for planning, automation, testing version control, and release management and has its own Git repository.
+It allows for planning, automation, testing version control, release management and has its own Git repository.
 It also integrates with external apps like Slack and Trello.
 The core strength of Azure DevOps, though, is its integration with Azure.
 Pricing starts at $6 per user per month for a basic plan.

 4. Bitbucket